 Mike Scheafer, Director

-Mike Scheafer was elected to the SDRMA board in January of 2014.
-Mike has been an insurance professional for over 40 years, has a Community College teaching credential in Insurance Education, has taught insurance continuing education and licensing classes for various institutions.
-His experience has given him a keen perspective in the risks faced by individuals as well as public entities.
-He has served on numerous not for profit boards including The Boys and Girls Club, Little League Baseball, The Costa Mesa Senior Center and others and has held leadership positions on each board that he served on.
-He is known as “Mr. Fish Fry” in Costa Mesa for his leadership with Lions Clubs International where he also served as District Governor.
+Mike Scheafer was elected to the SDRMA Board of Directors in January of 2014.
+Mr Scheafer, an insurance professional with over 40 years of experience, has a keen perspective in the risks faced by individuals as well as public entities.
+He holds a Community College Insurance Education teaching credential and has taught insurance continuing education and licensing classes for various institutions.
+He has served in leadership positions on numerous not for profit boards including The Boys and Girls Club, Little League Baseball, The Costa Mesa Senior Center, and is known as “Mr. Fish Fry” in Costa Mesa for his leadership with Lions Clubs International where he also served as District Governor.

-Mr. Scheafer has also served on the Costa Mesa City Council, the Costa Mesa Parks and Recreation Commission and Chairman of the City of Costa Mesa 60th Anniversary Committee.
-He currently serves as a member of the board for the Costa Mesa Sanitary District (CMSD) and previously served as a Director of CMSD prior to his appointment to the Costa Mesa City Council.
+Mr. Scheafer has served on the Costa Mesa City Council, the Costa Mesa Parks and Recreation Commission, and as Chairman of the City of Costa Mesa 60th Anniversary Committee.
+Prior to his appointment to the Costa Mesa City Council, he previously served as Director of Costa Mesa Sanitary District (CMSD) where he currently serves as a member of the board.

 Timothy Unruh, CSDM, Director